Kevin McCarthy ousted as speaker of the House in historic vote

 “It is now the responsibility of the GOP members to end the House Republican Civil War,” Jeffries said, announcing the Democratic leadership would vote for the motion to oust the speaker.

-But a long line of McCarthy supporters, including Rep. Jim Jordan, R-Ohio, a founding leader of the conservative Freedom Caucus, stood up for him: “I think he has kept his word.”
-And some did so passionately, Rep. Garret Graves, R-La., waving his cell phone saying it was “disgusting” that hard-right colleagues were fundraising off the move in text messages seeking donations.

-It would take the support of only a handful of Republicans from his slim majority to remove McCarthy as speaker if Democrats vote in favor alongside the conservative rebels.
+White House press secretary Karine Jean-Pierre said Biden “hopes the House will quickly elect a Speaker.”
+Once that happens, she said, "he looks forward to working together with them."

-At the Capitol, both Republicans and Democrats met privately ahead of what would be a historic afternoon vote.
+At the Capitol, both Republicans and Democrats met privately ahead of the historic afternoon vote.

 Behind closed doors, McCarthy told fellow Republicans: Let’s get on with it.

-“If I counted how many times someone wanted to knock me out, I would have been gone a long time ago,” McCarthy said at the Capitol after the morning meeting.

-McCarthy insisted he had not reached across the aisle to the Democratic leader Jeffries for help with votes to stay in the job, nor had they demanded anything in return.

-During the hour-long meeting in the Capitol basement, McCarthy invoked the last Republican speaker, Joseph Cannon, who more than 100 years ago confronted his critics head on by calling their bluff and setting the vote himself on his ouster.
-Cannon survived that take-down attempt which, until now, was the first time the House had actually voted to consider removing its speaker.
+McCarthy invoked Republican Speaker Joseph Cannon, who more than 100 years ago confronted his critics head-on by calling their bluff and setting the vote himself on his ouster.
+Cannon survived that takedown attempt, which was the first time the House had actually voted to consider removing its speaker.
 A more recent threat, in 2015, didn't make it to a vote.

-McCarthy received three standing ovations during the private meeting — one when he came to the microphone to speak, again during his remarks and lastly when he was done, according a Republican at the meeting and granted anonymity to discuss it.

-At one point, there was a show of hands in support of McCarthy and it was “overwhelming,” said Rep. Ralph Norman, R-S.C., a member of the House Freedom Caucus.

 Gaetz was in attendance, but he did not address the room.